 If the vehicle is on a downhill slope, engage reverse gear or set the selector lever to P before switching off the ignition.
-Turn the front wheels towards the kerb.
+Turn the front wheels towards the kerb

-- Do not park the vehicle on an easily ignitable surface.
-The high temperature of the exhaust system could ignite the surface. - Close windows. - The engine cooling fans may run after the engine has been switched off ⇒ 94. - After running at high engine speeds or with high engine loads, operate the engine briefly at a low load or run in neutral for approx. 30 seconds, before switching off in order to protect the turbocharger.
+- Lock the vehicle with button n on the radio remote control.
+Activate the anti-theft locking system n 22. - Do not park the vehicle on an easily ignitable surface.
+The high temperature of the exhaust system could ignite the surface. - Close windows. - The engine cooling fans may run after the engine has been switched off \$\phi\$ 95.

-Keys, locks ♦ 18, Laying the vehicle up for a long period of time ♦ 93.
+Keys, locks \diamondsuit 18, Laying the vehicle up for a long period of time \diamondsuit 94.